thycotic/dsv-docs/product/siem/index.md

 ### Logging Format

 ####Syslog
 Syslog messages must be in RFC 5424-compliant form.
-DSV will truncated messages over 64KB in length.
+DSV will truncate messages over 64KB in length.

 ######Mapping